Noise For Now: Good Music to Ensure Access to Safe Abortion For All Campaign

 In 2021, NOISE FOR NOW, in partnership with Brilliant Corners Artist Management, Dave Eggers, Like Management, Panache Management, TMWRK, and Q Prime, released Good Music to Ensure Safe Abortion Access to All, a compilation of 49 songs by 49 artists, on Bandcamp.
 The cover art for the project, "Liberate Abortion" painted in black on a white canvas, was done by Sonic Youth’s Kim Gordon.
 Headlined by songs from David Byrne and Devo, R.E.M., Tegan and Sara, Soccer Mommy, Sleater-Kinney, Pearl Jam, Maya Hawke, and Fleet Foxes, the release was only available for 24 hours and raised funds for nationwide abortion access and independent abortion clinics.

 Other Events and Campaigns

-In 2021, raffle to support black-led reproductive healthcare clinics and funds.
+In 2021, a raffle was held to support Black-led reproductive healthcare clinics and funds.
 In 2022, NOISE FOR NOW staged several art auctions to support nationwide abortion access and independent abortion clinics.
-Additionally NOISE FOR NOW had an art benefit in upstate New York to benefit local abortion funds and Planned Parenthood.
+Additionally, NOISE FOR NOW had an art benefit in upstate New York to benefit local abortion funds and Planned Parenthood.
 NOISE FOR NOW also has an ongoing partnership with Propeller called the Reproductive Freedom Campaign that raises money for the local-level organizations working throughout the US to provide and protect reproductive healthcare and abortion access.